 - DVD: As mentioned above, the DVD in your Go Racing pack is key to your ARDS test success, so the instructors will likely run through this with you again on the day

 - Written test: You will sit a 30 minute written test under classroom conditions.
-The test covers your knowledge of Section Q (Circuit Racing) of the MSA Yearbook, plus your understanding of the flag signals used on circuit.
+The test covers your knowledge of Section Q (Circuit Racing) of the Motorsport UK Yearbook, plus your understanding of the flag signals used on circuit.
 You will need to score 100% on that section to pass.

-- Debrief: Providing you have passed, your examiner will stamp and sign your licence application form, which you must then return to the MSA to receive your licence.
+- Debrief: Providing you have passed, your examiner will stamp and sign your licence application form, which you must then return to Motorsport UK to receive your licence.

 In partnership with MSVR, MSVT run a race series designed specifically for novice racing drivers, the MSVT Trackday Trophy, but a number of our series are suitable for novice drivers.